History of BMW motorcycle logo, emblems or roundels

 This was sold by San Jose BMW for the Motorsport in 1978.
 Photo donated by Chris Bynum, thanks.

 A kneepad from Eisenacher Fahrzeugfabrik, or better known as EMW.
-During the war (and afterwards too) they made the R35.
+During the war (and afterward too) they made the R35.

 Some of the current reproduction emblems for the /2 are not very good.
 The distance between mounting hole centers isn’t correct.
 When one installs them, the screws don’t bottom out.
 They are a bevel headed screw, and they must bottom out, or they are obviously not right.
 It is very difficult to go in and fix the hole.
 Let me know if an improvement is available.